uncbiag/uniGradICON/README.md

 ## Training and testing data

-`UniGradICON` has currently been trained and tested on the following datasets.
+`uniGradICON` has currently been trained and tested on the following datasets.

 **Training data:**
 <table>